Smolations/more-dash-docsets/README.md

 puts " \`- Done processing #{cnt} Type anchors."
 ```

-There is similar processing for functions, metaparameters, and Facter facts, so I'm omitting those code blocks.
+There are similar code blocks to process Dash entries for functions, metaparameters, and Facter facts, so I'm omitting those code blocks.
 If you are curious, you can peruse the Puppet generator (`generators/_gen_puppet.rb`).

 #### Puppet binary commands

-Puppet also has command line tools.
+Puppet also has a command line tool.
 This structure was slightly different, but didn't require me to inspect the content of any pages!
-Each command had it's own HTML page, in the format _command_.html.
-Since I can get the name AND path simply from the directory entries, it made the process quite simple:
+Each command had it's own HTML page, named using the format _command_.html.
+Since I can get the `name` AND `path` simply from the directory entries, it made the process quite simple:

 ```ruby
 # Commands with the `puppet` binary